wescravens/bearing/README.md

 	mySomething: 'somedata'
 });
 ```
-Bearing uses identical syntax to Backbone Views, thought behind the scenes, a few things have changed.
+Bearing uses identical syntax to Backbone Views, though behind the scenes, a few things have changed.
 The key differences are the use of jQuery for event delegation and the removal of the Underscore dependency.
-The key use for Bearing is to be used to create modular JavaScript that only interacts within its DOM scope, and to have a simple way to manage events.
+The key use for Bearing is to create modular JavaScript that only interacts within its DOM scope, and to have a simple way to manage events.

 Bearing also will allow you to declare any variables you want when creating the view instance.
-They will be accessible within ```this```.
+They will be accessible via ```this```.

 ###Event History

 Bearing also includes an an event history option which can be turned on as demonstrated above.
 This will store every event triggered within the view in ```this.eventHistory```.
 The entire jQuery event object gets stored along with some data from the view such as the method called.
 This is accessible via ```data``` within the event object.
-The Bearing events will always pass in the event object in the parameters of the method called.
+Bearing events will always pass in the event object in the parameters of the method called.
-Aside from the Event History, all active event listeners are stored in the ```this.listeningTo```.
+All active event listeners are stored in the ```this.listeningTo```.

 ###Feature Documentation